maxbize/maxbize.github.io/_posts/2022-07-30-pirating-my-own-games.markdown

 **Attempt 1:** Maybe I could just add `?kongregate.com` into the URL and fool the sitelock check.
 No dice - the sitelock was only searching for the string in the domain itself.

 **Attempt 2:** open the .swf file in a hex editor.
 Search for `kongregate` so that I could edit the sitelock domain.
-Unfortunately, this was pretty naive - .swf files are compressed.
+Unfortunately, this was pretty naive - .swf files are compiled.

 **Attempt 3:** While doing some research I stumbled across [JPEXS](https://github.com/jindrapetrik/jpexs-decompiler), a .swf decompiler.
 This was exactly what I needed - the project loaded in without any issues!
 I could now go to the sitelock code and bypass it.